nongxl/cardputer_LightMeter/README.md

 > I am currently unable to export the firmware as a `.bin` file.
 I have tried compiling the code by embedding it into an official M5Stack UIFlow2.0 project and a standard MicroPython project, and have also attempted to use the export feature in M5Burner, but none of these methods have been successful.
 This may be due to an issue with my development environment that I am currently unable to resolve.
 If anyone is able to build a `.bin` firmware for this project, I would be very grateful if you could share it.
 Thank you.
 ![App Screenshot](UIFlow2-1.jpg)
 ![App Screenshot](UIFlow2-2.jpg)
+### Acknowledgements

+Special thanks to Gemini Code Assist for helping me solve coding challenges.
+My primary role in this project was to define the requirements and perform testing.
+Gemini Code Assist proved to be an excellent coding partner, especially when the software requirements and the methods for verifying them were clearly defined.
 ---

 <a name="中文"></a>